It is almost precisely 45 years ago that I arrived in Almonte. I thought I should challenge myself to mention some of what has changed.

 Air Commodore Donald Blaine and his wife Norma Blaine lived in another stone mansion secluded on Main St E in Almonte between Union St N and the railway.
 When I once visited Norma to have her sign some documents she was in bed recovering from a cold.
 When a train happened by the entire house shook and disturbed her writing.
 Norma made dolls, most of which she gave as gifts to children in her family, some of which she sold.
 The doll faces were handmade ceramic and the hair was real.
 They were all collector’s items.
 She said most of the doll collectors were men.

 John Carson (JC) Smithson was among the crew I first met.
 We may initially have encountered one another at the Mississippi Golf Club where JC and his cronies were members.
 JC and his wife Rachel Smithson were kind enough to entertain me.
 We all lived on St. George Street at the time.
 I met JC regularly at the local Land Registry Office of which he was Registrar and his Deputy was Bessie Moses.
 JC and I had other encounters through the Masonic Lodge of which JC was a member as well of Grand Lodge in Toronto.
-I ran into Bessie’s young son (who since died as well) in a nightclub in Key West, Florida.
+I ran into Bessie’s young son (who since died) in a nightclub in Key West, Florida.

 Nicholas Magus was another golfer.
 More significantly for me he was part of the six men (including me) who regularly had breakfast at the Superior Restaurant on Mill Street.
 For over thirty years we met there every business day of the week at 8:30 am.
 The bacon, eggs and sausage finally got to me when I had open-heart surgery in 2007 and I stopped going to the “Soup” (as we called it).
 Nick was among the Mill Street business operators; he ran a hairdressing salon which was purchased by Wayne Lockhart.